 CATHOLIC RITUAL TEXTS (e.g. from Rite of Confirmation, Rite of Marriage, Order of Christian Funerals)

-Acknowledgements: Excerpts from the English translation of the Rite of Confirmation © 1971, 1975, International Commission on English in the Liturgy (ICEL).
+Acknowledgements: Excerpts from the English translation of the Order of Confirmation © 2015, International Commission on English in the Liturgy (ICEL).
 All rights reserved.

-· e.g. Excerpts from the English translation of the Rite of Marriage © 1969, International Commission on English in the Liturgy (ICEL).
+- e.g. Excerpts from the English translation of the Order of Celebrating Matrimony © 2013, International Commission on English in the Liturgy (ICEL).
 All rights reserved.

 SCRIPTURE READINGS: Jerusalem Bible Translation of Scripture used in Australian Lectionary for Mass, Vols I, II and III (London: Collins Liturgical, 1981)

 Acknowledgement: The Scripture Readings are taken from the Jerusalem Bible © 1966, 1967, 1968 Darton, Longman & Todd Ltd and Doubleday and Co.
 Inc. Used by permission of the publishers

 SCRIPTURE READINGS: New Revised Standard Version Translation of Scripture used in the Canadian Lectionary (Ottawa: CCCB, 1992, 1993)

 Acknowledgement: The Scripture Readings are taken from NRSV version of the Bible © 1989, Division of Christian Education of the National Council of Churches of Christ in the USA.
 Used by permission.
 All rights reserved.

 HEADINGS TO THE READINGS (printed in italics at the top of the reading)